AlexandrLebedev/NVChad/README.md

 I also reassigned the key combination ```<leader> + v```.
 It calls the ```:Vista``` command to open the file tree and ```:Vista!``` when pressed again to close it.

+## Copilot

+Added Copilot support.

+The repository that was connected - [Copilot repository](https://github.com/github/copilot.vim).
+To enable Copilot, you must first install it by entering the command ```:Copilot setup```.
+During setup, Copilot will generate a code that you will need to enter on the connection page (a browser will open and ask you to connect).
+And Copilot begin to work.
+**Note**: Copilot requires Node.js version > v20 to work.

 ## Debuging for php
 >_Instructions in process